A specific underlying back condition can be an important factor that influences preference for mattress types and sleep positions.

-- Osteoarthritis.
-Patients with pain from osteoarthritis of the facet joints may prefer to sleep on their sides with their knees curled up (in the fetal position).
-This helps open up the facet joints in the spine and can relieve any corresponding pressure.
-Alternatively, sleeping in a reclining chair or an adjustable bed that allows the head and knees to be elevated can also relieve pressure on the facet joints.
+Osteoarthritis.
+Sleeping sideways with the knees curled up (in the fetal position) is generally preferable.
+This position opens up the facet joints in the spine and can relieve corresponding pressure.
+Alternatively, sleeping in a reclining chair or an adjustable bed elevates the head and knees, and so relieves pressure on the facet joints.

 In This Article:

 Sleeping in a Reclining Position